Johnson transformation tutorial in Excel

 Setting up a Johnson transformation within XLSTAT

-Once XLSTAT is activated, select the XLSTAT / Preparing data / Variables transformation command.
+Select the XLSTAT / Preparing data / Variables transformation.

 Results of the Johnson transformation

-In the result sheet called Variables transformation, you will find the Transformed data table.
+In the result sheet called Variables transformation, you will find the Transformed data table and the formula used to transform this variable.

 Let's check now the Normality tests and the histograms on the transformed data.
 The p-value of all four normality tests are higher than 0.05 thus we cannot reject the null hypothesis that the variable from which the sample was extracted follows a Normal distribution.
 The histogram also indicates that the transformed variable Level of waste follows a Normal distribution.